Withdrawn animal welfare rule still under USDA analysis

 An unusual action by the USDA has left us scratching our heads.
 In April of this year, the USDA’s Agricultural Marketing Service (AMS) requested public comments on the economic analysis of the Organic Livestock and Poultry Practices (OLPP) Rule—despite the fact that the USDA withdrew the OLPP in 2018 (apparently ignoring over 72,000 public commenters in favor of the rule).

-According to Cornucopia’s director of domestic policy, Marie Burcham, JD, a request for comments on a withdrawn rule is unusual.
+According to Cornucopia’s director of domestic policy, Kestrel Burcham, JD, a request for comments on a withdrawn rule is unusual.
 “Is the USDA seeking to tighten its case?
 Or could this comment period pave the way for a potential new rule under a future administration?”

 When it was first published in April 2016, the OLPP was touted by many stakeholders as an “animal welfare update” for organic livestock production.
 Despite what many assume, the Organic Foods Production Act (OFPA) of 1990* does not contain specific animal welfare provisions, but it does require that all animals have access to the outdoors, shade, shelter, exercise areas, fresh air, clean water for drinking, and direct sunlight (with some exceptions).
 Nevertheless, many industrial-scale organic operations have made use of perceived loopholes in the law.